vishvanath45/vishvanath45.github.io/index.md

 - **Mass downloading of Images** from Reddit, fork it from [here](https://github.com/vishvanath45/subReddit-Images-Downloader)
 - **Local Http Server** - We faced problem due to downtime of internet, so I made this to share files over same network.
 Fork it [here.](https://github.com/vishvanath45/local_http_server)
 - **Reddit bot** - My first project playing with APIs, used praw.
-- **Fearch** - Contribited to development of this browser extension,used in searching files over FTP.
+- **Fearch** - Contributed to development of this browser extension,used in searching files over FTP.
 I wrote a nice article of my work progress during those days, you can read it [here.](https://vishvanathblog.wordpress.com/days-with-gsoc-heat17/)
-- **Local Activity Tracker** (under progress) - Helpful in conducting online examination by sending screenshot, camera recording(face tracking) to server helpful in judging whether person taking exam is cheating or not.
+- ~~**Local Activity Tracker** (under progress) - Helpful in conducting online examination by sending screenshot, camera recording(face tracking) to server helpful in judging whether person taking exam is cheating or not.~~(Could never focus on this)

 ### _Plans to do in future_

 - Design a computer from scratch, completing NAND to TETRIS Course.
 - Doing Masters in Computers and Human Psychology. \m/
 - Work for improving Primary Education System in my country.

-### _Tasks I do in my Free time (As of Jun'19)_
+### _Tasks I do in my Free time (As of Aug'19)_

+- Reading The Pragmatic Programmer
+- Started a course in Microeconomics.
 - Reading [The Lessons of History](https://en.wikipedia.org/wiki/The_Lessons_of_History) by Will Durant.
-- Reading Premchand's Short Stories.
-- Watching Memes on reddit.com.
 - Watching Youtube Channels like 3Blue1Brown, ElectroBoom, VSause, VisualPolitikEN, Last_Week_Tonight.
-- I am hooked to this song, [Time Flies - Porcupine Tree](https://www.youtube.com/watch?v=JTEWlSTQ1RI).

 ### _Some quotes which inspire me_